-To use Frames, insert <frame> into row 1 of your Excel template wherever you want a new dynamic column to start.
-Row 1 will be removed automatically when creating the report.
+To use Frames, insert a Note with the text <frame> into row 1 of your Excel template wherever you want a new dynamic column to start.
 Frames go from one <frame> to the next <frame> or the right border of the used range.

 How Frames behave is best demonstrated with an example: The following screenshot defines two frames.
 The first one goes from column A to column E and the second one goes from column F to column I, since this is the last column that is used.

-You can define and format table-like objects by formatting exactly as shown in the screenshot:
+You can define and format DataFrames by formatting

-- one header and - · one data row
+- · one header and - · one data row